 Step 7: One month after completion of Heartworm Treatment 1B, you will be asked to bring your pet in so that we can draw a blood sample and perform a “Knott’s Test” to check to see if your pet has any remaining circulating microfilaria.

-Step 8: Five months after the Knott’s Test (6 month post-treatment) we will ask you to bring your pet in so that your Doctor can examine and evaluate your pet, and draw a blood sample to perform an occult antigen heartworm test.
+Step 8: Eight months after the Knott’s Test (9 months post-treatment) we will ask you to bring your pet in so that your Doctor can examine and evaluate your pet, and draw a blood sample to perform an occult antigen heartworm test.
 Hopefully the test is negative and treatment was a success.
 Your dog will remain on heartworm prevention, but at this time, it is safe for you to switch from Heartgard to another heartworm prevention if you so desire.